Shaitender/Yelp-Dataset-Analysis/README.md

 ![screenshot](screenshots/Ques4_zepcode.png)

 - For the top 10 and bottom 10 food business near UWM (in terms of stars), summarize star rating for reviews in January through May.
+	- To do this, data files are “yelp_academic_dataset_business.json”, “yelp_academic_dataset_review.json”.
+	- Based on Question 3 results for the bounded lat long values, filter only FOOD categories and grab top and bottom 10 values using, limit desc and, limit asc commands.
+	- From review table “business_id”, “review_id”, “user_id”, “stars” and “date” were selected and GetMonth command was used to grab only Jan-May values.
+	- Collect the “stars”, “business_id” and “user_id” for the top and bottom “user_id’s”.
+	- Group everything by “business_id” and calculate the ​ average # of stars for all the “user_id”.
 ```scala
 import org.apache.spark.sql.functions._
 import spark.implicits._